-Because of our size, we have the ability to choose the faculty that will interact with residents based not alone on interest, but ability, in education.
-All of our faculty are provided the opportunity for dedicated training in how to teach residents.
+Because of our size, we are able to choose the faculty members who interact with residents based on not only their interest in education but also their abilities.
+All faculty members are provided the opportunity for dedicated training in how to teach residents.

-Mayo Clinic's clinical and research faculty members are committed to teaching and to the growth of medical knowledge.
-Mayo Clinic faculty are renowned for mastery of both the art and science of medicine with great attention to the history and physical examination of patients.
+Mayo Clinic's clinical and research faculty members are committed to teaching and the growth of medical knowledge.
+The faculty is renowned for mastery of both the art and science of medicine with great attention to the patient's history and physical examination.

-Faculty members publish and lecture extensively and are well regarded in their field.
-Residents have direct access to these individuals throughout the training program.
+Faculty members publish and lecture extensively and are well-regarded in their fields.
+Residents have direct access to these individuals throughout the Internal Medicine Preliminary Residency.

-The Department of Medicine at Mayo Clinic Rochester ranks in the top 10 departments of medicine nationally in NIH funding for research.
-Annual scholarly productivity for Department of Medicine faculty averages more than 5,000 original peer-reviewed publications per year and more than 1700 book chapters, editorials, and review articles per year.
-This level of faculty scholarship provides a rich milieu for resident research and contributes to a high level of resident productivity.
+The Department of Internal Medicine at Mayo Clinic's campus in Rochester ranks in the top 10 departments of medicine nationally in National Institutes of Health funding for research.
+Annual scholarly productivity for Department of Internal Medicine faculty averages more than 5,000 original peer-reviewed publications a year and more than 1,700 book chapters, editorials and review articles a year.
+This level of faculty scholarship provides a rich environment for resident research and contributes to a high level of resident productivity.

 Every resident is assigned faculty advisers who can provide comprehensive educational advice and personal support.
 The advisers serve as personal mentors throughout the residency.
-We also have a big-brother/big-sister program that allows established residents to assist incoming residents with their transition to Rochester and to the Mayo Clinic.
+We also have a mentor-mentee program that allows established residents to assist incoming residents with transitioning to Rochester and Mayo Clinic.

-The Department of Internal Medicine invites scores of academic faculty members to visit Mayo Clinic Rochester each year.
-They present their work at Medical Grand Rounds, at other conferences, and participate in hospital rounds.
+The Department of Internal Medicine invites scores of academic faculty members to visit Mayo Clinic each year.
+They present their work at Medical Grand Rounds and other conferences, as well as participate in hospital rounds.
 In addition, internal medicine residents host a visiting professor of their choice annually.
 Residents are encouraged to take full advantage of these learning opportunities.